garbast/raspberry-docker/readme.md

 - connect to the Raspberry PI via ssh
 - clone the repository in /home/ubuntu and change into the folder
 - run ./Setup/raspberry4b.sh
+- IF you have an Argon One Case run ./Setup/argon1.sh to install control scripts
 - run docker-compose up -d

 ## After installation